The Shepherds of Bethlehem: A Short Story

 There were family groups camped together, dotting the hills with their fires where they huddled together in the cold.
 Most of them had no shelter but the cathedral of stars overhead.
 Many had traveled from afar on foot.
 Their feet, their bodies, and their spirits, after weeks of being away from home, were still in the process of healing and gaining strength.
 It had all gotten so old.
 The cry of a baby rang out of one such camp and the shepherds halted for a moment, wondering if it was the baby they sought.
 But there was no cave in that spot, so they continued on.

-At the back of the stable, a craggy man named Amos was crooning to a donkey with his grizzled voice and hand feeding her some hay.
-"There now Jenny, my pet, you've earned your meal for the day.
+Just outside the stable entrance a craggy man named Amos was crooning to a donkey with his grizzled voice and hand feeding her some hay.
+"There now Abigail, my pet, you've earned your meal for the day.
 That's a good girl."
 He ran his hand over her rump affectionately and sighed.
-The shepherds, still near the entrance, saw to their immediate left the dim light of a lantern, revealing the shadow of a man on his knees and looking down over a slumbering woman in a bed of fresh hay.
-They assumed she was his wife.
+He scowled at the group of shepherds and cursed their intrusuon.
+Still near the entrance, the shepherds saw to their immediate left the dim light of a lantern, revealing the shadow of a man on his knees and looking down over a slumbering woman in a bed of fresh hay.
 And then Abel saw it - the trough.
 He saw movement.
 His heart quickened.
 "I'll bet that's Him," he whispered to Yakov.
 "I see something moving in the manger."
 They moved nearer an inch, quietly, reverently.

 Yoseph, the carpenter from Nazareth who watched over the woman, heard their soft footfall and whispers and turned back to see them standing expectantly.
 He held his finger to his lips, "Sshh, come near quietly and see Him," he said.
 They tried not to be intrusive with the mother sleeping so close, but then the baby in the feeding trough let out a little mew.
 Then a whimper.
 Mary, the mother, awoke and picked up her baby and held him close.
 He was wrapped in swaddling clothes, the shepherds noted, just as the angel had said.